 There are many ways to use a domeless nail, but one of the best kept secrets is the low-temp dab.
 In short, temperature should be looked as a continuum from too low to too high:

 This will result in minimal vaporization of the available concentrate – you will not be consuming anywhere near all the contents of the wax you dropped on the nail.
 Expect the concentrate to leave a puddle of oil that produces little to no vapor.

 This is the sweet spot for vaporization of all cannabinoids while retaining maximum flavor.
 Dabbing at this temperature will produce a smooth hit that is easy on the lungs.
 The effects will be pleasant but milder than at hotter temperatures.
 These hits normally require a carb cap to finish off.

-This is a nice middle ground for those seeking both stronger flavor and effect.
+This is a nice middle ground for those seeking both stronger flavor and effect when dabbing wax.
 At this temperature, a mix of vaporization and flavor is experienced.

 At this temperature, the dab nail may still be red hot and combustion is certain to occur.
 This will produce a harsh, intense hit with thick smoke.
 Most of the wax flavor will be lost at this temperature, resulting in a dab that tastes slightly burnt.